-The Board's relationship with the Boards of Sanctuary Point, Milton and Sussex Inlet Community Bank® branches continues to enhance joint marketing decisions and provides a collaborative approach to other issues concerning the Branches.
-This allows a better use of the marketing dollar and gains a wider understanding of the Community Bank® branches and what they represent.
-The collaborative marketing in conjunction with the Sanctuary Point, Milton and Sussex Inlet Community Bank® branches gives greater exposure in the Shoalhaven.
+The Board's relationship with the Boards of Sanctuary Point, Milton and Sussex Inlet Community Bank® Branches continues to enhance joint marketing decisions and provides a collaborative approach to other issues concerning the Branches.
+This allows a better use of the marketing dollar and gains a wider understanding and greater exposure of the Community Bank® Branches and what they represent.